 Any student, regardless of major, may audition.
 Auditions are also open to faculty, staff, and members of the community.

 Please come early; bring a pen and your list of known conflicts in order to completely fill out our audition form.
-Rehearsals will begin Thursday, August 31.
-Most rehearsals are weekday evenings with at least one additional Saturday workday; we will not rehearse Labor Day.
-Tech rehearsals will be the weekend of September 22 - 24, allowing for some Family Weekend activities.
-Performances are September 28 - October 1 in Baker Chapel.
+Rehearsals will begin Monday, October 16.
+Most rehearsals are weekday evenings with at least one additional Saturday workday (October 28).
+Tech rehearsals will be the weekend of November 10-12.
+Performances are November 16-19 in the Black Box Theatre.

 Auditions will consist of cold readings from the script and improvised scenes.